kgrzywocz/league_of_steel/README.md

 1. Make sure you have [SteelSeries Engine 3](https://steelseries.com/engine) installed and it is running properly.
 2. Launch ```league_of_steel_setup.exe``` - it should install and run.
+3. Configure events for your device
-3. Enjoy playing LoL with GameSense ;)
+4. Enjoy playing LoL with GameSense ;)

 ## How to build this app